nnagewad/static-personal-site/src/about.md

 <p>Although he graduated with a degree in film studies, Nikin’s interest in technology and design led him to a career in UX design.
 From Freshbooks to Say Yeah!, Nikin helped craft interfaces and front-end code that balanced business and user objectives.</p>

-<p>Having spent all his life in Canada, Nikin moved to London, United Kingdom in spring 2019 where he’s now focused on supporting the Government Digital Service as an interaction designer.</p>
+<p>Having spent all his life in Canada, Nikin moved to London, United Kingdom in spring 2019 where he’s now focused on supporting the Government Digital Service as a senior interaction designer.</p>

 <p>Aside from his day-to-day work, Nikin is an avid photographer, aiming to capture the everyday as cinematic.</p>